carlos-algms/dotfiles/neovim/nvim/README.md

 -   [x] Disable float term
 -   [x] Install toggle terminal plugin (I have the float-term, but I would prefer to have them in a split)
     -   [x] no, it cant: Or maybe Kitty can open a new terminal in the same CWD?
-    -   [x] learn more about the Toggle term functionality
+    -   [x] lea https://github.com/skywind3000/asynctasks.vimrn more about the Toggle term functionality
-    -   [ ] check the async tasks plugin https://github.com/skywind3000/asynctasks.vim
+    -   [x] check the async tasks plugin https://github.com/skywind3000/asynctasks.vim
+        -   seems to much to learn its syntax, I'll skip it for now
 -   [x] make `null` and `true`, and `false` highlight as normal blue types
 -   [ ] Install multi-line plugin
 -   [x] How to auto-complete search command? `/ `